 If you are looking for a fantastic walk with breathtaking scenery, you could do worse than to head to Aspe, just 25km inland from Alicante.
-On the edge of town, find the Santa Cruz Hermitage and start from there.
+On the edge of Aspe, find the Santa Cruz Hermitage and start from there.
 I can assure you, you won’t be disappointed.
-It’s a linear walk through very colourful countryside measuring around 5km each way, leading to two ancient aqueducts named 4-eyes and 5-eyes.
+We did the linear walk in 2016 and returned to do the circular route in 2021.
+Both take you through very colourful countryside to two ancient aqueducts named 4-eyes and 5-eyes.
 It’s downhill most of the way, but bear in mind that means a lot of uphill on the way back!
 It’s not too steep though, so take your time and enjoy the views.
 If that sounds too much like hard work, you can drive the entire journey and despite it being a rough road, you won’t need a 4×4.
 Full credit must go to the ayuntamiento of Aspe for maintaining this route so well.

 The hermitage is reached following a series of stations of the cross.
 These graphic depictions of Jesus Christ on the day of his crucifixion can be found all around the Catholic world.
 The hermitage is resplendent in ochre red and white, but the doors were locked when I visited.
 You can get a peek through a grill to the image of Christ which gets paraded around the local area in early March.
 Indeed if you are there after the 1930 mass on 7 March or after the 1130 mass on 13 March, you are sure to witness something spectacular.

 The PR-CV 169 footpath begins from there and the yellow and white flashes, combined with the occasional signpost, should ensure that you don’t get lost!
 There are some other footpaths and bridleways around, so keep your eyes peeled, but there are not too many places where you can take the wrong route.
 The first part takes you out past the olive fields towards a built up area but you’ll be turning off before you get too close to the houses.